PavanRangani/docs/docs/prd/chat/chat.md

 ### System Rule

 - User can edit only own Chat
+- Multiple chat can be edited at a same time
 - Chat of Done task can not be edited
 - When any Chat is edited, no notification is sent to RACI team.
 (This is intentional as per Keith's suggestion)